Beate Schmittmann, Dean

 Reserve Officers' Training Corps Programs (ROTC)

-The College of Liberal Arts and Sciences also offers students the opportunity to combine their academic programs with ROTC programs in Military Science (Army), Naval Science, and Air Force Aerospace Studies.
+The College of Liberal Arts and Sciences also offers students the opportunity to combine their academic programs with ROTC programs in Military Science (Army), Naval Science (Navy, Marine Corps), and Air Force Aerospace Studies.

 Students in the LAS College can participate in a variety of learning community options that support student success by supporting the transition to college life.
 There are various kinds of learning communities both within and across majors.
 Most learning communities involve small groups of students who take one or more classes in common and have a staff person or peer mentor who supports students as they make connections and get engaged at ISU.